Bridging Prediction and Intervention Problems in Social Systems: Model Design

 In any given context, one part of this framework---such as pure prediction of $Y$ with $\hat{R}$ or purely interventional problems based on CATE---may be more relevant than others.
 Overall, we find it useful for highlighting alternative problem formulations.

 \paragraph{Predictions to decisions} While we use $D$ to represent historical decisions, we consider alternative decision-making procedures, summarized in the \textbf{decision policy} $\pi(X) : \mathcal{X}\mapsto \mathcal{D}$.
-Predictive risk modeling is a common tool that is often used to triage scarce resources.
+Predictive risk modeling often triages scarce resources.
 When used as such, often the decisions are thresholded based on predictive risk, for some threshold $t$.
 The decision threshold can arise from an organization's budget/resource constraints, or from trading off asymmetric false-positive/false-negative costs in a common binary classification formulation of the problem.
 Thresholding predictive risk scores is a pervasive way of informing decisions with predictions, but not the only problem formulation.

 Predictive risk models may be learned on data in the absence of any intervention ($D_i=0~ \forall i$).
 When they are used to prioritize resources, often this is called \textit{targeting based on the prognostic (baseline) risk}.
 In a purely interventional framework, optimal decisions threshold on the causal effect of the intervention.
 In an individualized treatment regime, also called \textit{optimal treatment policy}, the optimal treatment policy maximizes the average outcomes after decisions $E[Y(\pi)]$ (when outcomes are positive benefits).
 Without any functional form restrictions, the optimal treatment policy thresholds on the heterogeneous causal effect, in an unbudgeted setting.
 If instead there were a budget constraint on how many can be treated, the optimal decision rule is a threshold on CATE (e.g. a $1-b\%$ quantile of CATE if there is a $b\%$ of population budget constraint).
 We contrast these two targeting policies below.\footnote{\citet{haushofer2022targeting} contrasts these in the application of anti-poverty program design, referring to the policies as “targeting on deprivation” ($\pi_{\text{risk}}$) versus “targeting on impact.” ($\pi_{\text{ITR}}$)}